ddsky/humor-api-clients/javascript/docs/OtherApi.md

 let apiInstance = new HumorApi.OtherApi();
 let query = cat; // String | A search query. let opts = {
-  '_number': 3 // Number | The number of results to retrieve between 1 and 10.
+  'number': 3 // Number | The number of results to retrieve between 1 and 10.
 };
 apiInstance.searchGifs(query, opts, (error, data, response) => {
   if (error) {